cloudberrydb/gpbackup/plugins/README.md

 **Usage within gpbackup:**

-Called during the backup teardown phase on the master and each segment host.
+Called during the backup teardown phase on the coordinator and each segment host.
 This will execute even if backup fails early due to an error.

 **Arguments:**